rouzzo/Movie-Sentiment-Analysis/README.md

 # Movie-Sentiment-Analysis
 Movie Sentiment Analysis using two different approach with the same data-set.
-The two approaches are: Rule based Sentiment Analysis
+The two approaches are: Rule based Sentiment Analysis and
                         Naive Bayes Sentiment Analysis

 Also comparing the accuracy in both the methods.